Rules and Guidelines for IAU Scientific Meetings

 The IAU GS, in consultation with the SOC chairperson, will make a final decision on the financial support to be allocated to each grantee.

-Notification to grant beneficiaries (individual notification letters) will be e-mailed by the SOC chair to the grant’s recipients, with a copy to the GS and the IAU Secretariat.
+Individual notification letters will be e-mailed to grant beneficiaries by the SOC chair, with a copy to the GS and the IAU Secretariat.

 Official invitation letters, if required, shall be provided by the SOC or LOC chairs.